Bachelor of Education in

 - Nationally recognized mentoring program for ongoing support through your first year of teaching

 - Faculty who model the integration of faith and learning, professional and Spirit-empowered

 - The ORU experience—a challenging, supportive learning community

 ORU's Fast Track program offers you the opportunity to complete up to 12 hours of graduate course work as an undergraduate student…with no additional cost!
 For more information click here.

 Are there scholarships available?

-Nearly 100% of our full-time, undergraduate residential students receive ORU grants and scholarships through academic achievement and through ORU’s premier scholarship opportunity of our Quest Whole Leader Scholarship.
+Many of our full-time, undergraduate virtual students receive ORU grants and scholarships through academic achievement and through ORU’s premier scholarship opportunity of our Quest Whole Leader Scholarship.

 College of Education Scholarships (Applications available every spring for current ORU College of Education candidates)

 Reasons to complete my ORU degree Virtually